pawelgrzybek/pawelgrzybek.com/content/posts/2019-08-08-promise-combinators-explained.md

 - "pending" - still waiting
 - "fulfilled" - promise succeeded
 - "rejected" - promise failed
-- "settled" - succeeded or failed
+- "settled" - succeeded or failed, a promise will live in this state as well as in fulfilled or rejected

-To orchestrate its lifecycle, promises are using few methods from it's prototype:
+To orchestrate its lifecycle, promises are using a few methods from it's prototype:

-- `than` - adds callback to fulfilled promise
+- `then` - adds callback to fulfilled promise
 - `catch` - adds callback to rejected promise
 - `finally` - adds callback to settled promise

-Of course all of these is much more complicated, but to comfortably grasp the concepts explained in a further part of this article this should be more than enough.
+Of course all of these are much more complicated, but to comfortably grasp the concepts explained in the rest of this article this should be more than enough.

 ## Four combinators